macacanigra-pl/the-mnl-website/docs/user-guide/overview.md

 :material-numeric-2-circle: `Exclamation Mark Icon`: Debugger, shows the error message.

-:material-numeric-3-circle: `Question Mark Icon`: The Info, shows the block information: block category, type, and value.
+:material-numeric-3-circle: `Question Mark Icon`: The Info shows the block information: block category, type, and value.

 :material-numeric-4-circle: `Suggestion Box Color`: shows the colors of blocks that can be connected.